ultimate271/notes/martin/storm01Prologue01.md

 of them got caught, you know damned well the wildlings will have wrung a song or two out of them by now.

+### Thoren Smallwood announces Mance Rayder's intention to break the Wall and begin war
 Smallwood stepped forward.
 "Mance Rayder means to break the Wall and bring red war to the Seven Kingdoms.
 Well, that’s a game two can play.
 On the morrow we’ll bring the war to him."

+### The Old Bear and Smallwood announce their intentions to attack in the morning
 "We ride at dawn with all our strength," the Old Bear said as a murmur went through the assembly.
 "We will ride north, and loop around to the west.
 Harma’s van will be well past the Fist by the time we turn.
 The foothills of the